I loved reading and appreciate all of your comments from my last post. It completely makes my week to know that anyonereads my stuff here.

-Newly formed friendships with gal-pals for midnight deep talks and commiserating and even falling asleep while one of you is still talking(I will always adore you for those, Anne) and new faces in the family...first there were weddings, and then those babies.
+Way back, when I first found myself suddenly-single, there were newly formed friendships with gal-pals for midnight deep talks and commiserating and even falling asleep while one of you is still talking(I will always adore you for those, Anne) and a little later on, new faces in the family...first there were weddings, and then those babies.
 (Oh!
 All of those precious sweet babies!)

 All the while going through the sunny moments as time was creeping by, I remained the ever hopeful romantic (truth be told, actually hinging on sappy) and you know, I think that when you're like that...like me...you don't ever feel quite like you unless you are half of a we.

 (Does that make any sort of sense to you?)